Nok culture: Trees and farming

 The Nok people probably used an agroforestry system, combining cultivated crops with useful trees on the same plot of land.
 These plots are ecologically sustainable and inter-cropping of trees and several cultivated plant species were common from the savannas to the rain forest, with the origins of the practice going back to the first millennium BC, right at the time of the Nok culture.
 Most West African trees are not domesticated but are part of the wild vegetation which is left after farmers clear their fields of their crops.
 Because they are left to grow they multiply naturally without needing to be planted.
 Trees can produce food, medicine and animal feed.

 Animals

 Because of the acidic soil, no animal bones from the Nok culture have been preserved, leaving no direct evidence of what species they might have domesticated (or hunted).
 The only evidence for animals during the Nok culture period is the depictions of animals as figurines or terracotta sculptures.

 Food

 As of 3500 years ago, Nok agriculturalists gathered and utilized bee products (e.g., gathered honey in pottery).
 The honey may have been utilized by Nok agriculturalists to add to West African cuisines.
 As evidenced by remnants of beeswax and fats from animals on ceramics, the pottery may have been utilized to store meat, along with honey utilized for preservation purposes.

+Traditional medicine

+As part of Nok traditional medicine, Nok ceramics may have been used to process roots and bark as medicinal plants for the production of medicinal decoctions.